 Introduction to the fundamental ideas of statistical thinking with R programming.
 Explore survey, experimental, and observational study design; common sources of random and systematic error in data; the bootstrap as a tool for quantifying uncertainty; hypothesis testing; regression; and the role of statistics in an ethical and just society.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 313 with a grade of at least C-.

-[Required for SDS Majors.
+[Required for SDS majors.
 Non-majors are restricted from enrollment in the course.
-Offered in Spring Semesters Only.]
+Offered in spring semesters only.]

 SDS 320E: Elements of Statistics